-There is no system for centralizing at JACQUET MET-ALS SA the agreements signed with staff representative bodies in each subsidiary.
+There is no system for centralizing agreements signed with staff representative bodies in each subsidiary at the Company level.
 However, major agreements are brought to the Company's attention.

 The Group is not aware of any material breach of its staff obligations.